IntersectMBO/plutus/doc/read-the-docs-site/adr/index.rst

 * making decisions transparent to internal/external stakeholders and contributors.

-* getting feeback on decisions that we're about to make or have made
+* getting feedback on decisions that we're about to make or have made

 * providing external contributors a framework to propose architectural changes